HL7/smart-app-launch/input/pages/index.md

 endpoint URLs for use in requesting authorization to access FHIR resources.

-Later, when the app prepares a list of access scopes to request from the EHR authorization server, it will be associated with the existing EHR context by including the launch notification in the scope.
+Later, when the app prepares its authorization request, it includes `launch` as a requested scope and includes a `launch={launch id}` URL parameter, echoing the value it received from the EHR in this notification.

 #### Standalone launch sequence